docker/docs/desktop/troubleshoot/topics.md

 From the start menu, type **Turn Windows features on or off** and press enter.
 In the subsequent screen, verify that Hyper-V is enabled.

-#### Virtualization must be enabled
+#### Virtualization must be turned on

-In addition to [Hyper-V](#hyper-v) or [WSL 2](../wsl/index.md), virtualization must be enabled.
+In addition to [Hyper-V](#hyper-v) or [WSL 2](../wsl/index.md), virtualization must be turned on.
 Check the Performance tab on the Task Manager:

 ![Task Manager](../images/virtualization-enabled.png){:width="700px"}

-If you manually uninstall Hyper-V, WSL 2 or disable virtualization, Docker Desktop cannot start.
+If you manually uninstall Hyper-V, WSL 2 or turn off virtualization, Docker Desktop cannot start.

-To enable nested virtualisation, see [Run Docker Desktop for Windows in a VM or VDI environment](../vm-vdi.md#enable-nested-virtualization){:target="_blank" rel="noopener" class="_"}.
+To turn on nested virtualisation, see [Run Docker Desktop for Windows in a VM or VDI environment](../vm-vdi.md#turn-on-nested-virtualization){:target="_blank" rel="noopener" class="_"}.

 #### Hypervisor enabled at Windows startup

 If you have completed the steps described above and are still experiencing Docker Desktop startup issues, this could be because the Hypervisor is installed, but not launched during Windows startup.
-Some tools (such as older versions of Virtual Box) and video game installers disable hypervisor on boot.
-To re-enable it:
+Some tools (such as older versions of Virtual Box) and video game installers turn off hypervisor on boot.
+To turn it back on:

 1. Open an administrative console prompt.
 2. Run `bcdedit /set hypervisorlaunchtype auto`.